Written for a school project in 9th grade

 It may take time, but for America the war on terror should begin at home by changing gun laws.

-The main argument that your article propagates, is that further restrictions on gun ownership would prove ineffective in reducing the number murders committed with guns.
-You state that “for homicidal spectaculars … additional gun-control measures are unlikely to prove effective”, which neglects to consider the implications of gun restrictions on the average civilian, where they would be effective in preventing the everyday gun crimes.
+You state that “for homicidal spectaculars … additional gun-control measures are unlikely to prove effective”, but neglect to consider the implications of gun restrictions on the average civilian.
 Claiming that the “Florida shooter had no criminal record... and so he was able to purchase rifles...” and that “the police and FBI failed to look seriously into him after receiving credible warnings of his murderous intent” contradicts your general stance, as the current weak regulations evidently did not prevent this murderer from buying a gun in the first place and tragically massacring 17 innocent teenagers with it.

 American politicians need only too look across the pond to save their children from bloodshed.
 In Australia, the total number of homicides involving a firearm more than halved after the so-called “gun law reform” was passed in the wake of a brutal mass shooting.
-The acquisition of guns was prohibited for most people, and self defense was not a valid reason for buying firearms anymore.
+The acquisition of guns was prohibited for most people and self defense became an invalid reason for buying firearms .
 With a bit of imagination the same could be possible in America.

 "Endless rampages and mass shootings in the U.S